best-practice-and-impact/spreadsheet-accessibility/interim-draft.md

 ### Ordering categories
 Ordering the categories in a table can make it easier for users to see patterns and groups in the data.
 This improves usability.

-For some categorical variables, like month of the year or age group, there is a natural order for presentation.
+For some categorical variables, such as months of the year, there is a natural order for presentation.
 Other variables may have harmonised ordering, such as areas of the UK.
 More information on how to order UK areas can be found on the [Open Geography Portal](https://geoportal.statistics.gov.uk/) under 'General principles'.

-We have published several [harmonisation standards](https://gss.civilservice.gov.uk/policy-store/?keyword=&area=harmonisation&doctype=&submit=Go) which may help you when ordering categories.
+We have also published several [harmonisation standards](https://gss.civilservice.gov.uk/policy-store/?keyword=&area=harmonisation&doctype=&submit=Go) which may help you when ordering categories.
 An appropriate order may also be obvious from knowledge of the subject matter.

 Alternatively, consider ordering categories according to the statistics in one of the columns, for example put the largest value at the top.
 This shows the rankings of the categories on that statistic.

 Ranking the categories in this way emphasises the relative positions of the categories.
 It may also show where some statistics differ from the overall pattern.
 Be aware that in some cases, the relative positions may be determined by random variation.
+Also be aware that ordering categories in this way may be controversial and you should carefully consider the message that is being communicated.

 ### Summary rows and columns
 Summary rows and columns, for example for totals, should always be at the edge of a table.
 Traditionally they are placed at the bottom or right.
 If it’s important for users to see the summaries first, it may be helpful to place the them at the top or left.